-The Academy Trust does not use any external fundraisers and has not received any funds from external fundraisers.
-If the Trust raise income through any external activates these would be monitored by the Trustees; this would be in the form of funds for local charities which pupils have chosen and global events such as natural disasters.
+The Academy Trust does not use any external fundraisers and has not received any funds due to this.
+If the Trust raise income through any external activates these would be monitored by the Trustees this would be in the form of funds for local charities which pupils have chosen and global events such as natural disasters.